 The practice had gathered feedback from patients through the virtual Patient Participation Group (the vPPG is an online community of patients who work with the practice to discuss and develop the services provided) and through surveys and complaints received.
-The vPPG assisted in analysing patient surveys and submitted proposals for improvements to the practice management team.
-For example, the practice had distributed a patient survey in October and November 2015.
-From the responses received, the vPPG had worked with the practice to develop priority areas including improving patient access to the practice by phone.
-We found the practice had employed an additional morning receptionist in February 2016 to assist in providing improved access for patients by phone at peak times.
+The vPPG submitted proposals for improvements to the practice management team.
+For example, the practice had distributed a patient survey in February 2015.
+From the responses received, the vPPG had worked with the practice to develop priority areas including increasing the availability of appointments.
+We saw the practice recruited a part-time salaried GP to assist in meeting this requirement.